bu-528-sp19/Exploring-AWS-Spot-Instances-within-Kubernetes-clusters/applications/readme.md

 Deploy the Sock Shop application on Minikube

+<pre> kubectl create namespace sock-shop

-<pre> kubectl create -f deploy/kubernetes/manifests/sock-shop-ns.yaml -f deploy/kubernetes/manifests </pre>
+kubectl apply -f complete-demo.yaml </pre>

 Wait for all the Sock Shop services to start: